-We bought the best vacuum cleaners currently available on the market and put them through an exhaustive series of side-by-side tests to find out which model really was the best.
+We bought the best vacuum cleaners currently available on the market and put them through an exhaustive series of side-by-side tests to find the best.
 We put these products through a grueling series of challenges, objectively comparing their performance to determine final scores and award winners.
 The following sections explain the details of our testing process — what we did, what we looked for, and how we scored it.

-The first thing that comes to mind for most people when comparing vacuums if how well they clean carpet.
-Consequently, this set of tests carried the most weight in the overall scores, comprising 35% of it.
-We conducted 8 tests in total, 4 different debris types each on a low-pile test carpet, as well as on a section of medium-pile carpet.
+The first thing that comes to mind for most people when comparing vacuums is how well they clean carpets.
+Consequently, this set of tests carried the most weight in the overall scores, comprising 35% of each product's final score.
+We conducted eight tests in total: four different debris types, each on a low-pile test carpet and a section of medium-pile carpet.

 The first sample mess item we used was rice.
-We spread a predetermined amount of rice over a marked our area, then used a floor roller to really press the rice into the carpet.
-We then counted how many passes it took for each vacuum to get the floor to appear clean, as well as noting how much rice was picked up on the first pass.
+We spread a predetermined amount of rice over a marked-out area, then used a floor roller to press the rice into the carpet.
+We then counted how many passes it took for each vacuum to get the floor to appear clean and noted how much rice was picked up on the first pass.

-We thoroughly cleaned the section of carpet between each test with a dedicated vacuum — not part of the test, to avoid unequal wear on one of the competing vacuums.
-This identical test was then performed on a section of fluffier, medium-pile carpet.
+We thoroughly cleaned the section of carpet between each test with a dedicated vacuum that was not part of the test to avoid unequal wear on one of the competing vacuums.
+This exact test was then performed on a section of fluffier, medium-pile carpet.

-We conducted the first three test in succession, then stopped and cleaned out each vacuum cleaner thoroughly before the flour, as it was somewhat of a torture test for these products and the vacuums were full from the first three types of debris.
+We conducted the first three tests with rice, cereal, and oatmeal in succession, then stopped and cleaned out each vacuum cleaner thoroughly before the flour test, as it was somewhat of a torture test for these products, and the vacuums were full from the first three types of debris.

 Ease of Use

 Next, we evaluated the reach of each vacuum under furniture.
 We created a simulated sofa out of boxes, matching the gap to the average sofa.
-After spreading the rice out, we measured how far each vacuum could reach and basing scores off of that.
+After spreading the rice out, we measured how far each vacuum could reach and scored accordingly.

-Then, we ranked how each vacuum handles transitioning between flooring types, whether it was automatic or manual and if you had the option to turn the brush off.
+We then ranked how each vacuum handled transitioning between flooring types, whether it was automatic or manual and if you had the option to turn the brush off.
 Then we looked at and rated the maximum reach for normal floor cleaning use, including the cord.

-Finally, we looked at the noise of each level, having someone rate the level and tone, as well as using an SPL meter to take a reading of the decibels produced by each vacuum while in operation.
+Finally, we looked at the noise level of each product, having someone rate the level and tone, using an SPL meter to take a reading of the decibels produced by each vacuum while in operation.